spookier/Arachnida/README.md

 ## Features
 **- Recursive Downloading (-r):** Spider can download images not just from the URL provided, but also from any linked pages, recursively.

-**- Depth Specification (-l [N]):** You can specify the depth of recursion for downloads.
-If not specified, the default depth is 5.
+**- Depth Specification (-r -l [N] ):** You can specify the depth of recursion for downloads.
+If not specified, the default depth is 5. **Must be used with the -r flag.**

 **- Custom Save Path (-p [PATH]):** Specify the path where the downloaded images will be saved.
-If not specified, images will be saved in a ./data/ directory by default.
+If not specified, images will be saved in a data/ directory where the script is run.

 ## Supported Image Formats